Page Contents

 Avoiding your claim considered as a CMCC or “Part 7 – money only claim”

-If you want remedies such as a declaration (a formal statement that discrimination happened) or injunction (court order that something must be changed) as well as financial compensation, you cannot submit your claim through the County Court Money Claims Centre (CCMCC).
+If you want remedies such as a declaration (a formal statement that discrimination happened) or injunction (court order that something must be changed) as well as financial compensation, you cannot submit your claim through the Civil National Business Centre (CNBC).
 This is otherwise known as a ‘Part 7 money only claim’ designed to streamline the administrative parts of simple court claims.

-We have written a template covering letter to remind County Courts not to redirect to CCMCC which you can adapt and send in when filing your claim.
+We have written a Not-CNBC-Claim template covering letter to remind County Courts not to redirect to CNBC which you can adapt and send in when filing your claim.

 Requesting a change to court hearing location